Back to Academy

 Quebec

-Quebec has its own program called the Work Premium (Prime au travail) instead of the CWB.
+Quebec has its own program called the Work Premium (Prime au travail) instead of the federal CWB.
+Quebec residents claim this provincial credit instead.

 Nunavut